selvarajkuppusamy/playwright-mocking-lab/README.md

 - record har
 - replay using har
 - update har
-  - record only for specific url or conditions
+  - record only for specific url or conditions (query, operationName, payload, etc.)
-  - record only if json structure changed
+  - record/ update only if json structure changed (has both pros and cons)
 - mock toggle on off